hackwithroshan/ladies-smart-choice/vps-deployment-guide.md

 ### **Deployment Complete!**

-Your site is now live, secure, and running robustly at `https://your_domain.com`.
+Your site is now live, secure, and running robustly at `https://ladiessmartchoice.com`.

 -   To check your backend logs, run: `pm2 logs ladies-smart-choice-app`
--   To restart your backend after an update, run: `pm2 restart ladies-smart-choice-app`
+-   To restart your backend after an update, run: `pm2 restart ladies-smart-choice-app --update-env`

 ### **How to Update Your Live Application**

 1.  **SSH into your server:** `ssh root@YOUR_SERVER_IP`
-2.  **Navigate to your project directory:** `cd /var/www/your_project_name`
+2.  **Navigate to your project directory:** `cd /var/www/ladies-smart-choice`
 3.  **Pull the latest code from GitHub:** `sudo git pull`
 4.  **Install any new dependencies:**
     -   For backend: `cd backend && sudo npm run install-prod && cd ..`
     -   For frontend: `sudo npm install`
 5.  **Rebuild the frontend:** `sudo npm run build`
-6.  **Restart the backend application:** `pm2 restart ladies-smart-choice-app`
+6.  **Restart the backend application with new environment variables:** `pm2 restart ladies-smart-choice-app --update-env`

 Your changes will now be live.